A great card for first-timers, with excellent cash back if you spend in its rotating categories.

 - Pick something else if you have very poor credit.

 - You’re welcome to apply if you’re new to credit.
-You may also have a chance of approval if you have fair credit.
+You may also have a chance of approval if you have a fair credit score of 580 or higher.

 |Product Name||Discover it® Student Cash Back|